travelverse/hackathon-ai-api/README.md

 { "status": "ok" }
 ```

-#### **POST `/api/profile/extract`**
+### **POST `/api/profile/extract`**

 Builds a structured travel preference profile from free-form multilingual text using Gemini.
-Guarantees a stable JSON schema regardless of input quality.
+Always returns a stable JSON schema.

-#### **POST `/api/profile/geocode`**
+### **POST `/api/profile/geocode`**

 LLM-based geocoding that:

--   processes noisy / partial / multilingual location queries,
+-   processes noisy / partial / multilingual input,
 -   performs reasoning + web search,
--   resolves the place into normalized English names, coordinates, metadata, and locale-translated notes.
+-   resolves the place into normalized English names,
+-   returns coordinates, metadata and locale-translated notes.

+---

-### Contributing
+## Contributing

-This repository is currently optimized for internal development during the TravelVerse project.
+This repository is currently optimized for internal development within the TravelVerse project.

-If you plan to extend or modify the service:
+If extending the service:

--   follow the existing project structure,
 -   keep prompts and schemas under strict version control,
 -   validate all Gemini outputs with Pydantic models,
+-   preserve deterministic JSON structure,
--   ensure new endpoints are covered by lightweight integration tests.
+-   ensure new endpoints include lightweight integration tests,

-Pull requests and extensions should preserve:

--   predictable JSON output,
--   stable schemas,
--   multilingual robustness,
+-   maintain multilingual robustness.

--   reproducible geocoding behaviour.
+---

-### Development Notes
+## Development Notes

--   The service relies on **Gemini 2.5 Flash** with service-account authentication.
+-   Powered by **Gemini 2.5 Flash** with service-account authentication.
--   All AI behaviours (profile extraction and geocoding) are controlled by internal prompts stored in the codebase.
+-   All AI prompts are embedded inside the codebase for reproducibility.
--   Geocoding includes web-search calls and a multi-stage reasoning pipeline; therefore responses may vary depending on real-time search results.
+-   Geocoding uses reasoning + web search; responses may vary based on real-time search results.
--   For local debugging, enable verbose logging in `settings.toml` and watch `app/logs/service.log`.
+-   Enable verbose logs in `settings.toml` and read `app/logs/service.log` for debugging.

 Recommended environment:

 -   Python 3.11+
 -   `uv` for dependency and venv management
 -   FastAPI + Uvicorn for serving

-### License

-This project is released under the MIT License.
-See `LICENSE` for full details.